ChenC-61/nlcs/nlcs/README.md

 2. one-factor assessment using factor parallel analysis and original Velicer
 3. MAP;
 4. factor analysis and construction of the HC whitened covariance space;
-5. individual CDM and HC-median-adjusted CDA calculation.
+5. CDM and CDA calculation.

 It intentionally does not select cognitive tests, handle missing data, assess
 skewness, or impute values.
 Supply complete, numeric cognitive-test matrices